dubstephen/Python-Challenge-Solutions/README.md

 # Python Challenge Solutions
 ### Simple program that provides answers to the Python Challenge by Nadav Samet in addition to stepping users through each challenge.
-I made this mostly for myself so that I could break down each challenge and make it a learning exercise.
+I made this mostly for myself, so that I could break down each challenge and make it a learning exercise.
 ___
 # Set UP
 ### 1) Clone repo or download files.